 Subject to clause 11 and as set out in “ANNEX NINE: Assurance and Verification Process” of the “Terms and Conditions of Contract” assurances will be sought after Contract Award from all appointed Providers.
 This will take the form of written evidence to confirm the responses and statements made by Bidders in their tender responses.

+The Provider is required to provide all information requested by the Contracting Authority to verify any statements made in the Invitation to Tender (ITT) response documents.